staticGuru/react_native_youtube_streamer/README.md

 <h1 align="center">
-  React Native Youtube Streamer
+  React Native YouTube Streamer
 </h1>

-<h4 align="center">A cross-platform Youtube video player with customizable controls.</h4>
+<h4 align="center">A cross-platform YouTube video player with customizable controls.</h4>

 <br>

-This library provide a fully customisable Youtube video player that work both on Android and iOS.
-It also come with common use case documentation of things that you would like to implements.
+This library provides a fully customisable YouTube video player that works on Android and iOS.
+It also comes with a common use-case documentation of things that you would like to implement.

 <p align="center">
   <img src="./assets/youtube.png" alt="" width=400>